ArtLiathain/SoftwareArchitecturePortfolio/final.typ

 As just fixing the code is a monumental task, seen here @merlin_technical_debt_cost.
 To take full advantage of the shutdown I propose to rewrite the codebase in Rust.

-Adopting a microkernel architecture would provide a stable testable core, while rust would optimise the performance and robustness of the simulation, integral to high precision simulations.
+Adopting a microkernel architecture would provide a stable testable core, while rust would optimise the performance and robustness of the simulation, integral to high precision simulations (highlighted here @merlin_utility_tree).
 These changes would improve the long term maintainability of the code, as well as preventing unsafe code from entering the codebase.

 Additionally, Rust inherently supports the functional programming paradigm, which I believe is well placed in the plugin-based architecture.
-If plugins are enforced to be functional, they will act as stateless modules interacting through interfaces, reducing the risk of architectural drift as a plugin with state could become a dependency (CITE HERE).
+If plugins are enforced to be functional, they will act as stateless modules interacting through interfaces, reducing the risk of architectural drift @ernst_technical_2021 as a plugin with state could become a dependency.
 Merlin can then maintain clear separation between the stable simulation kernel and user-developed extensions, ensuring long-term scalability and maintainability while allowing feature flexibility.